jaewan99/ObsidianComputerScience/CSAPP/Chapter 9/Chapter 9.md

 - ![[Pasted image 20251024172748.png]]
 - We could actually some of the words in the block to create a linked list of some kind either singly or doubly linked list.
 	- So here we visit the first free block and then there's a pointer to the next free block and so on.
-	- This might be little more efficient because if we want to
+	- This might be little more efficient because if we want to traverse the free list.
+The method 1, it's going to be linear.
+With this, any traversal just be linear in the size of the free list.